 Policy Administration

 The STI-PA administers the Certificate Policy.
-The CP shall provide contact information for STI-CAs writing the CPS.
+The CP shall provide contact information for STI-CAs writing their CPSs.
 The CP shall include additional information for reviewing the CPS compliance with the CP.
 The CP shall document the CP approval procedures.

 Definitions and Acronyms